 Public Health Selection Centre

-The NHS assessment centre is a half-day session consisting of several exercises.
+The NHS assessment centre is a half-day session consisting of several exercises and is now conducted virtually.
 These exercises test you against all the requirements listed in the person specification.
-This selection centre is held in Loughborough for all candidates (covid-19 dependent).
+This selection centre is now held virtually.

 There are three main exercises held at this Public Health assessment centre: